 Like Tomb Raider, Rise of the Tomb Raider housed a great pace with some truly iconic action sequences, as well as more emphasis on “tomb raiding”, so to speak, something its predecessor didn’t do enough of.
 Unlike Tomb Raider, Rise of the Tomb Raider dishes up a post-credits cliffhanger, seemingly setting up the story for its sequel, Shadow of the Tomb Raider.
 Without spoiling too much for those of you that may be catching up in time for the latest adventure, Lara vows to investigate more of the world’s unexplained mysteries, further promising to thwart Trinity and their elusive plans.
 The journey so far has been outstanding and has gone down extremely well with fans and critics alike.
 Though sadly, Shadow of the Tomb Raider is penned as the last game in the origin series, leaving many to believe that Lara may be hanging up her trusty ice pick, once and for all, or for a good while yet to come, at least.

-Little is known about Shadow of the Tomb Raider, save the newly released trailer above, but what we do know is that the story takes Lara to another expedition to Latin America in search of a Mayan relic.
+The story takes Lara to another expedition to Latin America in search of a Mayan relic.
 Not only is this same relic sought after by Trinity, but it has ties to Lara’s late father.
 The kicker here is that Lara and Trinity inadvertently trigger a Mayan apocalypse, leaving Lara no other choice but to save the world from this devastating event.
 Through press intel and general knowledge taken from the net, we know that Shadow of the Tomb Raider will offer up some fun new mechanics.
 Swimming has been overhauled, stealth will play a larger role than that of its two predecessors and Lara will gain the ability to rappel down a cliff using her rope.
 Returning features, such as crafting, animal hunting, scavenging resources and puzzle solving, will mercifully be returning.

 Shadow of the Tomb Raider, much like Rise of the Tomb Raider, will also feature optional tombs.
 Interestingly enough, the game’s season pass will also include new narratives, missions, tombs, weapons, skills and outfits.
-It will be interesting to see how the origin trilogy is concluded, especially when we take into account that Eidos Montréal are heading the bulk of the development, where as Crystal Dynamics (now working on The Avengers project) lead development of Tomb Raider and Rise of the Tomb Raider.
+It will be interesting to see how the origin trilogy is concluded, especially when we take into account that Eidos Montréal are heading the bulk of the development, where as Crystal Dynamics (now working on The Avengers project) led development of Tomb Raider and Rise of the Tomb Raider.
 Though, should the series end with Shadow of the Tomb Raider?
 Or should we see Eidos Montréal/Crystal Dynamics expanding on the series in due course with a maturer protagonist?
 I certainly hope it’s the latter.
 If the origin series has shown us anything, it’s that there’s plenty of life left in Lara, yet.

 I may be wrong, but I wouldn’t be surprised if we see Lara taking a back seat for a number of years to come.
 After all, too many installations in rapid succession will only see Lara fall victim to Master Chief syndrome.
 Though, with that being said, Square certainly wont be able to merely overlook its decent sales and widespread acclaim.
 I have every faith that we’ll see Lara again and who knows, maybe Eidos Montréal/Crystal Dynamics will setup some potential story threads in Shadow of the Tomb Raider for Lara to pick up on further down the lines.
 That probably makes the most sense, given its surge in popularity as of late, something that it was greatly lacking last gen with Underworld.
 For now, however, we can all but look forward to September to see what Lara’s latest adventure brings us.

 Furthermore, giving Lara a back seat for the time being would allow Eidos Montréal/Crystal Dynamics time to reboot some other impressive IPs from their catalog, such as Soul Reaver, something that fans have been asking for for quite some time now.
-Sure, wishful thinking I know, but it doesn’t hurt, does it?
+Sure, wishful thinking I know.
 Shadow of the Tomb Raider is slated to launch on September 14, 2018, merely five months from its initial reveal (that’s how it’s done).
 Unlike its immediate predecessor, Shadow of the Tomb Raider will not come with timed exclusivity, meaning that it will simultaneously launch on Xbox One, PlayStation 4 and PC.
 In regards to the Xbox One X, to allow for a more customized gameplay experience, the game will include two visual modes: ‘4K Resolution’ which runs in 4K resolution at 30 FPS, and ‘High Resolution’ which is targeting 1080p at 60 FPS.